The history of the Ridge Sonoma County Three Valleys began with the release of the 2001.

 Fermentation: No inoculation; natural primary and secondary.

-two years old, and 70% three to five years old).
+two years old, and 65% three to six years old).

 Winemaker Tasting Notes